Robbe-B/HomeAssistant-SLC-VacationCalendar/README.md

 ## Usage

-The following enteties will be created:
+The following entities will be created:
 - Binary sensor: indicating of today is a workday for the user or not.
 You could then the sensor in automations, for instance heat the car when my alarm goes of on a workday.

   ![Workday_Binary_Sensor Example](./Documentation/Images/Workday_Binary_Sensor_Example.png)